OldSneerJaw/couchster/CONTRIBUTING.md

 ### Example document definitions

-The project's `samples` directory contains a number of document definitions as examples for end users (originally based on Kashoo's official [document definitions](https://github.com/Kashoo/kashoo-document-definitions)).
+The project's `samples` directory contains a number of document definitions as examples for end users.
 Configuration elements introduced by new features should also be added as examples to these sample document definitions for illustrative purposes.

 ### Backward compatibility